forbesw17/LowGradeAcrade/README.md

 ## Developer Installation Steps

-To set up the development environment and access the game files, follow these steps:
+To set up the development environment and access the game files, first ensure that you have **Python** installed, then follow these steps:

 1. **Clone the Repository**: Open your terminal or command prompt and navigate to the directory where you want to store the game files.
 Then, use the following command to clone the repository: